Avalon’s Nature Initiative provides teens with skills to protect the natural environment and to inspire others to do the same.

 We are seeking volunteers who have a love for the ocean and marine ecosystems, who want to learn more about bivalves and their contributions to water quality health, as well as expand their scientific research skills using a hands on field approach.
 If you enjoy collaborating with a small team and are eager to make a splash in shellfish monitoring, please make sure to apply!

 There are so many uses for water in our daily lives, including recreational purposes in our oceans and bays.
-If you’d like to go back in time and challenge yourself to a build from scratch, we have the perfect project.
-We will be assisting on the build of a 25’ Whaleboat model that will go on display in Port Jefferson Village.
-Specifically, our team will be working on constructing six 16’ oars from spruce lumber.
+If you’d like to go back in time and challenge yourself to a wooden build using traditional methods, we have the perfect project.
+We will be assisting the crew at the Bayles Boat Shop on building a 12 ft Fiddlehead double paddle canoe!

 Long Island Seaport and Eco Center (LISEC) is a nonprofit organization dedicated to promoting an appreciation, awareness, and understanding of maritime history and the marine environment.
 It supports projects and activities to raise awareness of the area’s nautical history and environment, while educating youth and encouraging the spirit of community involvement.